About | Targeted Students | Desired Characteristics | Requirements | Selection Process

 We will train our Globetrotter team in leadership, organizing, fundraising that will culminate in a trip to South Africa, where they will get the chance to experience Africa first hand, the people, the culture, the wildlife.

 High school is a formative and vulnerable experience for most students, and arguably one of the most pivotal chapters in a child’s life.
 It represents a period of time during which academic successes and failures, extra-curricular activities and personal/life choices begin to have a direct impact on the opportunities that will (or will not) be available to a student in the future.
 High school is also a time when self-esteem seems to dissipate, family dynamics are tested and new levels of negative influence begin to surface at every turn.

-Recognizing that we cannot possibly serve all high school students, DGH has chosen to focus on the kids in the “gray” zone.
-These are students who are not recognized for exceptional talents or achievements.
-Nor are they classified as “at risk.”
-These are the under-nurtured students who too often are overlooked because they do not draw attention to themselves – through positive or negative behavior, and the results of these omissions mean untapped potential and missed opportunities.
+Recognizing that we cannot possibly serve all high school students, DGH has chosen to focus on the "diamonds in the rough", those students who are not living up to their potential.
+These are the under-recognized students who too often are overlooked because they do not draw attention to themselves – through positive or negative behavior, and the results mean untapped potential and missed opportunities.

-This year we will only be accepting applications from a few Seniors or Freshmen and will not have any scholarships for Seniors.
-There will be some full/partial scholarships available for Sophomores and Juniors.
+This year we will only be accepting applications from Sophomores and Juniors.

 - A desire to explore different cultures, customs and beliefs with a compassionate heart and an open mind